alanngnet/CoverHunterMPS/README.md

 ## full.txt

-full.txt is the JSON-formatted training data catalog for tools.train.py, generated by tools.extract_csi_features.
-In case you do your own data prep instead of using tools.extract_csi_features, here's the structure of full.txt.
+`full.txt` is the JSON-formatted training data catalog for `tools.train.py`, generated by `tools.extract_csi_features.py`.
+In case you do your own data prep instead of using `tools.extract_csi_features`, here's the structure of `full.txt`.

 | key | value |
 | --- | --- |